RCAMLTeam/conformer_toolkit/README.md

 ctest --test-dir build --output-on-failure
 ```

+After a successful build, the command-line tools are available as
+`src/conformer_identical` and `src/conformer_deduplicate`.
+If Python bindings
+are enabled, the `conformer_toolkit_cpp` extension is also written to `src/`.

 Some packaged RDKit builds, including Debian's, omit the `DetermineBonds` library and header.
 Use a matching RDKit source checkout in that case:

 ```bash